enso-org/enso/doc/design/type-system/type-discipline.md

 - How exactly do we define generic interfaces (consider both `Convertible` and `Functor`).
 - Interfaces (1:1 mapping or rows), can we get back and forth in the row version?
+Yes.
+We can look up types in scope that match the inferred constraints.
 - Does `:` == `<:`, in the presence of open rows?
 Need to be able to say
   + `a` _is_ the set
   + `a` is a _member_ of the set
 - FTV unification: Are Luna type constructors matchable (injective and generative)?
 Can `Vector : a -> b -> c` be decomposed onto `f a` in all cases?
   We can likely decompose type constructors but not type functions.
+Idris doesn't do this, nor does Agda, so it is an open question as to whether we want to.

+- What would your recommendation be from a usability perspective, internal complexity notwithstanding?
+- What would your recommendation be if you _also_ cared about implementation complexity.

+- Talk to Marcin about the Text <-> Functor problem.

 # Steps